is a forceful flutist and composer who challenges classification while affirming her roots in straight-ahead jazz.

 Karen debuted her first album In The Name Of The Father when she worked in San Francisco as a music therapist at the Laguna Honda Hospital in the Hospice ward.
 That experience had a big influence on Karen and on the music on that album, including the tracks of “My Funny Valentine” - Rogers and Hart and “Gentle Rain” - Louis Bonfi.
 Most of the songs were performed regularly for the patients in the hospice who were truly appreciative.

 In 1996, Karen married saxophonist Norbert Stachel, who in 1998 became the tenor saxophonist for the band Tower of Power.
 The Christmas CD And Of The Son was released in 1999 with her married name of Karen Stachel.
 Sixteen Christmas classics are performed in a peaceful, calming, reflective and introspective way.
 It is mostly solo flute of songs like “The Christmas Song”, “O Holy Night” and the Carpenter’s “Merry Christmas Darling”.
 A few duets, trios and quartets are included; “Away in a Manger”, “Dance of the Sugar Plumfairies” - Tschaikowsky and “Little Drummer Boy” which Karen overdubbed parts.

 In 2002 the Stachels moved to New York City.
 Karen released her third CD And The Holy Spirit in 2008.
 Most of the musicians on the CD are people she met at jam sessions around New York City, i.e. Spike Wilner, Dan Nimmer, Dion Tucker, Alex Hernandez, Todd Ishler, Jordan Young, Kenneth Salters, and Juni Booth.
 Will Bernard, Norbert Stachel, and Dave Phelps contributed their talent also.

 All the while playing jazz, Karen consistently plays in orchestras, chamber groups, and musical theatre.
-She has performed with New Amsterdam Symphony, Broadway Bach Orchestra, Composer’s Orchestra of the City College of New York, San Francisco Concerto Orchestra, Marin Civic Light Opera, Herperian Chamber Orchestra.
-She is currently involved in the Wayne Shorter album recording of his never before recorded music “Universe” with the Wallace Roney Orchestra.
+She has performed with New Amsterdam Symphony, Broadway Bach Orchestra, San Francisco Concerto Orchestra, Marin Civic Light Opera, Herperian Chamber Orchestra, the Wayne Shorter album recording of his never before recorded music “Universe” with the Wallace Roney Orchestra.